Andenes Whale Summit

 ACCOMMODATION:

 For accommodation you find the contact information below.
-Give the reference-code "Whale Summit 2026" for our summit-price.
+Give the reference-code "Whale Summit 2026" for our summit-price on these hotels.
+The offer of a summit price is for a certain amount of rooms, so we recommend being early to book rooms:

 prof. Philip Hammond